 Please.
 Figure out what a government bond is, first.
 Then we can have a little chat about scalability.

-All the above, mind you, is absent any securities law analysis, on which I could write chapter and verse.
+All the above, mind you, is without conducting any securities law, Bank Secrecy Act, or international AML analyses, on which I could write chapter and verse.
 But that’s a conversation for another day.

 If this level of overwrought garbage is what one needs to get past a top VC’s investment committee these days, I weep for entrepreneurship.

 Anyway.
 I’m at roughly 2,000 words, which is about 1,000 more than I set out to write an hour ago.
 So I’ll wrap up.
 It seems to me on this very cursory review that Basecoin depends on

 - Printing free money and giving it to crypto-investors who are inclined to hold it and thus restrict supply;

 - Providing financial incentives to subsequent investors to introduce money into the scheme and subsidize the price of the scheme if the price of a coin should fall below a certain level (say, $1);

 - Vulnerable to a not-at-all-decentralized reliance on price indicators provided by unsupervised, unregulated third-party trading venues already suspected of serious shenanigans;

 - Granting primary benefits of the scheme to early buyers in an unregulated ICO;

 - Where every participant is betting on the price of their assets rising;